 In collaboration with Uncensored Interview, I produced original content at SXSW in March, interviewing 15+ bands such as Bomba Estéreo, Surfer Blood, The Crystal Method and more.
 I made a video diary of my experience for my family:

-I will be (once again!) relocating in July of 2014 (to Atlanta), but will continue to travel for work between New Orleans, California, NYC and ATL.
+I will be (once again!) relocating in 2014 (to Atlanta), but will continue to travel for work between NOLA, LA., SF, NYC and ATL.

 Right now I’m looking for opportunities to collaborate with creative and geeky folks.
-I interested in multimedia storytelling, #edtech initiatives that leverage digital tools to make knowledge-gathering and sharing accessible, short films, group projects, subversive street art and random acts of weirdness.
+I interested in multimedia/interactive storytelling for all screens, #edtech initiatives that leverage digital tools to make knowledge-gathering and sharing accessible, short films, group projects, subversive street art and random acts of weirdness and geekery.
 If you are interested in collaborating on any of these things, or just want to say hi =) send me a message through my contact form or to daniela AT dcapmedia DOT com.
 You never know what could happen.

 If you’d like to know more about my past projects, keep reading!
 The rest of this will be written in the third-person because it cracks me up.